Diane Imabeppu, BA, BSc (OT)

-- adopting and rehabilitating Barney, a blind senior dog with years of traumatic history, which prompted me to study intuitive energy medicine and soul communication with animals.
+- adopting and rehabilitating Barney, a blind senior dog with a traumatic history, which prompted me to study intuitive energy medicine and soul communication with animals.
 I learned that animals have much to teach humans about love and living in the moment.
 I learned how to better keep my heart open to all of life’s joys and sorrows.

 - studying intergenerational trauma and practicing intergenerational/ancestral healing.
-I am learning the importance of taking a trauma history of the client’s ancestors (parents, grandparents, uncles, aunts, etc.), as the body holds the ancestral history through sensations, feelings and behaviours, which may be troubling but not make sense to the person who is experiencing them now.
-I have learned that the soul has its history through lifetimes, the body has its history through ancestral experience…another lens to look through to access inner wisdom and healing…
+I learned the importance of taking a trauma history of the client’s ancestors (parents, grandparents, uncles, aunts, etc.), as the body holds the ancestral history through sensations, feelings and behaviours, which may be troubling but not make sense to the person who is experiencing them now.
+I have learned that the soul has its history through lifetimes, the body has its history through ancestral experience…another lens to look through to access inner wisdom and healing.